MurugaAnandh/MurugaAnandh/README.md

 - 👋 Hi, I’m @Muruga Anandh.
-I'm a software engineer with experience of 8 years.
+I'm a software developer with experience of 8 years.
-- 👀 I’m interested in Python technology and Machine learning.
+- 👀 I’m interested in Python and Machine learning.
 - 🌱 I’m currently learning Python course in Udemy and have recently completed Google Data Analytics course
 - 📫 You can contact me at murugaanandh03@gmail.com